clarkfitzg/phd_research/milestones/proposals.md

 # Milestones

-The central idea of my thesis is to be able to take information on (code, data, platform) and describing or possibly producing a strategy to execute it, with a focus on acceleration through parallelism.
+The central idea of my thesis is to be able to take information on (code, data, platform) and describe or produce a strategy to execute it, with a focus on acceleration through parallelism.

 In the interest of making progress on my thesis this is a list of potential milestones.
 Each one should be take around 1 month to complete.